Health Information and Tools > Patient Care Handouts > Learning About the Digestive System

 • Drink plenty of fluids.
 If you have kidney, heart, or liver disease and have to limit fluids, talk with your doctor before you increase the amount of fluids you drink.

-• To prevent or ease the symptoms of IBS:
+• To prevent or ease digestive symptoms:

 • Do not smoke.
 Smoking can make digestion problems worse.
 If you need help quitting, talk to your doctor about stop-smoking programs and medicines.
 These can increase your chances of quitting for good.